STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video: Experiments

 \subsection{Experimental Setup}

 \textit{1) Datasets and Evaluation Metrics:}

-\textbf{Human3.6M} \cite{ionescu2013human3} is the most widely used dataset in the evaluation of 3D human pose estimation.
-It encompasses a vast collection of 3.6 million poses captured using RGB and ToF cameras from diverse viewpoints within a real-world setting.
-Adhering to the widely used standard protocol, we set five subjects (S1, S5, S6, S7, and S8) for training, and two subjects (S9 and S11) for evaluation.
-We use Mean Per Joint Position Error (MPJPE) to measure the error under two protocols: Protocol 1 (referred to as P1) and Protocol 2 (referred to as P2).
-P1 involves calculating MPJPE between the estimated pose and the ground truth after aligning their root joints; P2 involves computing Procrustes-MPJPE (PA-MPJPE), where the ground truth and the pose prediction are further aligned through a rigid transformation.
+\textbf{Human3.6M} \cite{ionescu2013human3} is a widely used dataset for 3D human pose estimation, comprising 3.6 million poses captured using RGB and ToF cameras from multiple viewpoints in real-world settings.
+Following the standard protocol, we use five subjects (S1, S5, S6, S7, S8) for training and two subjects (S9, S11) for evaluation.
+We evaluate performance using Mean Per Joint Position Error (MPJPE) under two protocols: Protocol 1 (P1), which aligns the root joints before calculating MPJPE, and Protocol 2 (P2), which involves Procrustes-MPJPE (PA-MPJPE), where the ground truth and the predicted pose are aligned through a rigid transformation.

-\textbf{MPI-INF-3DHP} \cite{mehta2017monocular} is a large-scale dataset that offers over 2K videos featuring joint annotations of 13 keypoints in outdoor scenes, suitable for 2D and 3D human pose estimation.
-The ground truth was obtained using a multi-camera arrangement and a marker-less MoCap system.
-Here, we report the MPJPE, Percentage of Correct Keypoints (PCK) at a threshold of 150mm, and Area Under the Curve (AUC) results as the evaluation metrics.
+\textbf{MPI-INF-3DHP} \cite{mehta2017monocular} is a large-scale dataset with over 2K videos featuring joint annotations of 13 keypoints in outdoor scenes, designed for both 2D and 3D human pose estimation.
+The ground truth is obtained through a multi-camera setup and a marker-less MoCap system.
+The evaluation metrics include MPJPE, Percentage of Correct Keypoints (PCK) at a threshold of 150 mm, and Area Under the Curve (AUC).

 \textit{2) Baseline Methods:}